aklin/le/README.md

 That's it.
 Nothing more, nothing less.
-For connecting to that weird system that has no other recognisable editor, or just because I wanted to see if I could make a decent editor wit bash and coreutils.
+For connecting to that weird system that has no other recognisable editor, or just because I wanted to see if I could make a decent editor just with bash and coreutils.